activist-security/guide/security-guide_en.md

 Because humans can't remember huge keys either, computers often use some really slow function to derive the key from a password.
 This works fine if someone enters the password once or twice, but makes it hard to try all possible passwords.
 But if your password is *1312* or *revolution* or similar, it may be broken by a *dictonary attack*.
+One way is to generate a completely random password ([howto](https://ssd.eff.org/en/node/23/#0)), write it down on paper, memorize it and destroy the paper after a few days.

-Therefore, it's best to use one of the following schemes and combine them with *random symbols* for extra security.
+If this sounds to complicated or you are afraid of forgetting the password after a vacation or similar, it's best to use one of the following schemes and combine them with *random symbols* for extra security.

 **Scheme 1:** use the first words of a random sentence (**T**his **s**ecurity **g**uide **m**akes **f**or **1** **c**ool *%3* **p**assword**!**).